Transportation Operations and Sourcing

 - Identification of potential providers

-- What is an RFI and what is included?
+- What is a Request for Information (RFI) and what is included?

-- What is an RFP and what is included?
+- What is a Request for Proposal (RFP) and what is included?

 - How to evaluate responses